chirag-b/algorithms/README.md

-# Algorithms and Data structures in Python
+# Algorithms and Data Structures in Python

 ## Objectives
 - Learning the essential datastructures and algorithms